Boeotia: Legends and literature

-Many ancient Greek legends originated or are set in this region.
+Many ancient Greek legends originated from or are set in this region.
 The older myths took their final form during the Mycenean age (1600–1200 BC) when the Mycenean Greeks established themselves in Boeotia and the city of Thebes became an important centre.
 Many of them are related to the myths of Argos, and others indicate connections with Phoenicia, where the Mycenean Greeks and later the Euboean Greeks established trading posts.

 Important legends related to Boeotia include: